Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Introduction

-Our contributions are as follows: We highlight sparse action in RL, which has drawn many concerns in previous works while needing a unified study.
-In addition, we formulate the sparse action problem with SA-MDP and present an effective policy optimization algorithm \methodname~for policy learning in sparse action problems.
-In contrast to the classic exploration mechanism in RL treating all actions equally, we propose that each action can be explored with different preferences.
+Our contributions are as follows: Firstly, we highlight the importance of decision-making under limited budgets.
+Such action has drawn much concern in previous works; while they study each sparse action separately, they still need a unified study over sparse action.
+In addition, we propose a generalized solution to such problem by formulating SA-MDP and presenting \methodname~method.
+In contrast to the classic exploration mechanism which treats all actions equally, we propose a novel idea that each action can be explored with different preferences.
 Our experiments show that the evaluated sparsity of different actions tends to vary.
 These intuitively sparse-executing actions (such as the shooting action in a football game) are truly evaluated to have a high sparsity.
-Moreover, except for tasks with explicit sparse action, we also demonstrate that our approach outperforms the classic RL algorithm in common RL tasks, such as Atari.
+Moreover, except for tasks with explicit sparse action, we demonstrate that our approach outperforms the classic RL algorithm in common RL tasks, such as Atari.